 It’s important to note you don’t actually need physical media like a USB stick or DVD if you just want to recover the computer or to reinstall in the event of a hard drive failure.
 Once installed, Lion will create a special recovery partition that you can boot from in the same style as booting from a DVD to get access to disk utilities and recovery tools.
 In fact, even Safari is available so you can search for solutions online – gone are the days of having to use your iPhone to figure out what’s wrong!

 But what if your entire drive is new or replaced, and that recovery partition no longer exists?
 Well, here’s some magic for you – your Mac now contains a kind of root level / BIOS (actually EFI) recovery tool that’s able to restore your computer from a Time Machine backup, or reinstall OSX Lion from the Internet.
 If your recovery partition isn’t detected, it will automatically boot into internet restore mode, where you can choose the Wifi or Internet connection, authenticate with your Apple ID and perform an entire re-install over the Internet.
 If it hasn’t quite hit you yet how fundamentally amazing this feature is, you should probably read this paragraph again.
 Physical media is officially dead.

 Anyway, it’s about time you installed Lion now I think.
-In the coming weeks you’ll see loads more on the new OS from myself and other MUO writers, but let us know if you’ve had any problems in the comments or head on over to ask specific questions in our vibrant tech support community.
+In the coming weeks you’ll see loads more on the new OS from myself and other MUO writers, but let us know if you’ve had any problems in the comments.